 - Complete programmatic duties such as data entry, copying, and sign-making as needed using standard office equipment.
 Keep statistics for reports.

-- Attend required meetings and assist with other projects as needed in Interpretive Programs.
+- Attend required meetings and assist with other programs and projects as needed in Interpretive Programs.

 Our ideal candidate will have the following:

 - Candidate should be available to work early May through August or September.
 Programs run through mid-October if candidate’s schedule allows continued work.
 If candidate is available, attendance at earlier (April and May) training/review sessions is encouraged.

 - Available to work Wednesday through Sunday, between 30 and 37.5 hours per week